Emmanuel Dieseruvwe: Hartlepool United

 On 4 July 2023, Dieseruvwe signed for Hartlepool United ahead of the 2023–24 season following his release by FC Halifax.
 Dieseruvwe scored a brace on his Hartlepool debut in a 2–1 home win against Gateshead.
 Five goals across the course of August saw him awarded the league's Player of the Month award.
 On 20 February 2024, Dieseruvwe scored his 20th and 21st goal of the season in a 3–2 victory against Altrincham, becoming the first Hartlepool player to score 20 or more goals in a season since the 2008–09 season.
 He finished the 2023–24 season with a career best of 25 goals in all competitions.

 On 5 October 2024, Dieseruvwe scored his first hat-trick for Pools in a 4–3 home win against Sutton United.
 This made him the first player in the club's history to score a hat-trick in a league game after coming on a substitute.
 He entered double digits for the 2024–25 season with a goal in a 4–3 away win against Solihull Moors on 23 November.
 At the end of the season, he was offered a new contract with Hartlepool.

 Rochdale

 On 4 July 2025, Dieseruvwe opted to sign for National League club Rochdale on a two-year deal.
 Dieseruvwe scored twice on his debut, in a 2–0 win against Boreham Wood.
 Having scored a total of five goals in the opening month of the season, he was named National League Player of the Month for August 2025.
+On 10 May 2026, Dieseruvwe scored a late equaliser in the seventh minute of injury time in the 2026 National League play-off final against Boreham Wood; Rochdale won the penalty shootout winning the club promotion to League Two.
+He scored 26 league goals in his debut season for the club and, as a result, was named in the 2025–26 National League Team of the Year.